 For over 50 years Legal Aid Chicago has provided free civil legal assistance to people living in poverty in metropolitan Chicago.
 Each year our attorneys volunteers and staff help resolve civil legal problems including domestic violence consumer fraud and unfair evictions.
 Legal Aid Chicago was founded on the philosophy that all individuals are entitled to quality civil legal representation regardless of their income.
 We work to ensure that poverty is not an impediment to justice.

 Legal Aid Chicago offers a hybrid work environment.
-Our office located in downtown Chicago at 120 S. LaSalle Street is ADA accessible and has convenient access to public transportation and local expressways.
-This position may require travel to court or other outreach events.
+Our office located in downtown Chicago is ADA accessible and has convenient access to public transportation and local expressways.
+This position will require travel to court meetings and other outreach events in the greater Chicago area.

 The Children & Families Practice Group advocates for students whose right to an education is threatened represents survivors of domestic violence and sexual assault in protective order and domestic relations cases against their abusers and defends parents against unwarranted intrusions by the State into their right to parent.

-Position: Legal Aid Chicago has an opening for two (2) full-time staff attorneys in the Children & Families Practice Group with an immediate start date.
+Position: Legal Aid Chicago has an opening for three full-time staff attorneys in the Children & Families Practice Group.
 These positions will report to a Supervisory Attorney or Director.

 Responsibilities include:

-- DCFS administrative hearings seeking to expunge wrongful indicated findings of abuse/neglect;
+-DCFS administrative hearings seeking to expunge wrongful indicated findings of abuse/neglect; and

 Salary and Benefits: